pyxll/pyxll-utils/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyXLL utilities's documentation!
+Welcome to PyXLL Utilities' documentation!
 ===========================================

-The PyXLL utilities packages is the toolkit for the PyXLL developers.
-It contains a set of validated modules implenting coming design patterns, useful shortcuts, specific macros, type converters, etc.
+The PyXLL Utilities packages is the toolkit for the PyXLL developers.
+It contains a set of validated modules implenting common design patterns, useful shortcuts, specific macros, type converters, etc.

 Contents: